ASSIST Data Governance Policy

 Data extracts will be available for external dissemination for authorized users.
 The release of all extracts will be approved by the Data Coordinator and conducted in accordance with policies established by EMOC, in consultation with TAC.

-- CCC, CSU, and UC system officers, their respective campuses, and third party entities working formally under the direction of system offices or campuses are not required to sign an ASSIST license agreement.
+- CCC, CSU, and UC system offices, their respective campuses, and third party entities working formally under the direction of system offices or campuses (e.g. a technical vendor, faculty/student researcher, etc.) are not required to sign an ASSIST license agreement.

 Consequence of Policy Non-Compliance